April 1, read the Bible in a year in PowerPoint; commented

 Deuteronomy 34.
 Moses died on Mount Nebo.
 Epilogue: “And there arose not a prophet since in Israel like unto Moses, whom the Lord knew face to face”.
 This ends the first five books of the Bible, also called the Torah.

-April 22, read the Bible in a year; in PowerPoint, with comments.
+April 22, read the Bible in a year in PowerPoint; with comments.

 Mark 16.
 On the first day of the week Jesus did rise from the dead and Mary Magdalene saw the Risen Lord.
 The oldest manuscripts end there.
 The majority script completes the Gospel with Jesus proclaiming the Great Commission, was taken up to heaven and is now sitting down at the Right Hand of God.